gameblabla/CSE2/README.md

 *Note: this requires pkg-config*

-Run 'make' in this folder, preferably with some of the following settings:
+Run 'make' in this folder ('make -f Makefile.emscripten' for Emscripten builds), preferably with some of the following settings:

 * `RELEASE=1` - Compile a release build (optimised, stripped, etc.)
 * `STATIC=1` - Produce a statically-linked executable (good for Windows builds, so you don't need to bundle DLL files)